 Really, is that so?
 These types of statements are so infuriating because they cast doubt on whether the person with the illness is as sick as they claim simply because you think they look too good to be that sick.
 It also begs the question: What is a sick person supposed to look like?
 Exactly how bad should we look in order for you to take our illness seriously?
 I always wonder about that.
 You may see the makeup, the hair, or the clothing, but do you know how much time, effort, and pills it took for that person just to get out of the bed and attempt to function?
 Or how many more pills it will take just to get through the day?
-In fact, you may not realize that the person who you think looks too good to be sick is the same person who is totally wiped out by something as simple as a shower!
+In fact, you may not realize that the person who you think looks too good to be sick is the same person who was totally wiped out by something as simple as a shower!

 Those of us with chronic illnesses are absolutely brilliant at putting on a smile, regardless of how we feel at the moment.
 We wear that smile like Teflon because it is often easier than dealing with a litany of questions we are often asked about the current state of our health.
 Sometimes, we can’t even do that, and instead, cancel whatever “things” we are supposed to be doing because we are simply too tired, or in too much pain, or just too foggy to get through a simple conversation.
 We become masters at controlling exactly what the outside world gets to see, even if it means covering up how we feel with lashes and lipstick!
 So, while we may not wear our illnesses on our sleeves, it simply means we refuse to let our illnesses define who we are!

 “Why don’t you just do yoga?”
 “You would feel so much better if you worked out!”